 New parents often cite the early days after the birth of a child as a very emotional period, which can be very stressful as well as being filled with joy.
 Unfortunately, in some cases, this period becomes even more stressful when problems emerge or outcomes are not as positive as expected.

 The neonatal period is defined as the time period from birth until 28 days old.
-Any injury that is sustained or becomes evident during this time will be regarded as a ‘neonatal injury’ and any claim for compensation arising from such an injury will be known as a neonatal compensation claim.
+Any injury that is sustained or becomes evident during this time will be regarded as a ‘neonatal injury’ and any case for arising from such an injury will be known as a neonatal.

 What is Normal in the Neonatal Period?